 Understand the cost and repair time for various equipment.
 Unbeknownst to you, a critical machine may require a part that is manufactured overseas, delaying a repair by weeks.
 Preparing for such scenarios is essential.

 You can prepare for such scenarios through preventative maintenance.
 Traditionally, preventative maintenance simply meant routine “check ups.”
-Today, warehouses employ low-cost sensors that detect the probability of equipment failure or damage by analyzing variables such as temperature, vibration, heat, and light.
+Today, warehouses employ low-cost by analyzing variables such as temperature, vibration, heat, and light.

 Standardize Training Across Your Team